-7.6 Using Hilo Remote from a WiFi or WLAN connected computer.
+7.5.5 Using Hilo Remote from a WiFi or WLAN connected computer.

-In some cases it is useful to run the Hilo Remote from a computer other than the one that Hilo is streaming audio to and from.
-This could be for control over a dedicated media server, a situation where level changes are made while monitoring from the "sweet spot" using an iPad, or cases where audio is streamed from one computer to another and it is desirable to control the parameters of both from a single computer.
+In some cases, it is useful to run the Hilo Remote from a computer other than the one that Hilo is streaming audio to and from.
+This could be for control over a dedicated media server, a situation where level changes are made while monitoring from the "sweet spot"

-7.6.1 Requirements
+7.5.6 Requirements

-The Hilo Remote Control software can be installed onto an OS X Mac with 10.6 or above, a Windows PC with Windows 7 or above, or on an iPad with iOS 7 or above.
-The Hilo Remote can be downloaded from the Lynx website: Support > Downloads > Hilo.
+The Hilo Remote Control software can be installed onto macOS 10.13 or above, a Windows PC with Windows 10 or above, or on an iPad with iPadOS 9 or above.
+The Hilo Remote can be downloaded from the Lynx website: Downloads > Hilo 2 > Apps.
 For iOS, the Hilo Remote is available from the iPad AppStore (keyword: Lynx Hilo).
 In addition to Hilo Remote, the Lynx Redirector will also be required.
 This utility can be downloaded from lynxstudio.com > Support > Downloads > Hilo.
 In addition to the software, three basic hardware elements are required for Remote Control to work:

 - 1.)
-Host Computer (If a Windows computer, driver version 1.55 or above needs to be installed and functional)
+Host Computer (If a Windows computer, a current driver needs to be installed and functional)

 - 2.)
 Target Computer or Tablet

 - 3.)
 Router (Wi-Fi/WLAN)